wjenh/PDP-1-Disassembler/README.md

 However, any non-binary characters that are seen up to the first binary character on a tape are considered to be part of a label for the tape and will be output in the form they would appear if you were looking at a physical tape.

-If the next binary data after the end of a RIM block is not the start of a BIN block, or data after the end of a BIN block is not another BIN block, then that data is just dumped as octal values if in macro mode, disassembled if not.
-If the next binary data appears to be a BIN block but the next word is not a valid BIN block start, then that data and all following is also dumped and no further attempt is made to find a BIN block.

-## A NOTE ABOUT MACRO1
-Macro1, of which there are a few versions, is a cross-assembler for PDP-1 macro source.
-While it generally follows the native macro functionality, it does very limited error checking.
-It's quite easy to generate binaries that won't work, and unfortunately it rarely warns you.
-In fact, some appear correct in the listing, but the binary code that's output isn't correct.
-So, if you are having issues with code not working, carefully check your source.
+If in either macro mode, if a JMP is seen following a BIN block, that indicates the end of data as far as the macro assembler is concerned, no further data will be emitted.

+Otherwise if there are binary characters outside of a RIM or BIN block, they are assumed to comprise 18 bit words and are also disassembled.
 ## ERRORS
-The following errors are possible and will be reported on stderr after which an exit(1) is done:
+The following errors are possible and will be reported on stderr after which an exit(1) is done.
 - Incorrect command line arguments
 - Unterminated RIM block

-## WARNINGS
 - Malformed BIN block
 - Premature EOF
-For a malformed BIN block, processing continues as described above.
-For a premature EOF, a binary word of 3 characters was being assembled but EOF was seen before all 3 were read.
-In this case, pass 2 is still run ignoring the characters found.

 ## BUILDING
 Just do: